eProsima/Integration-Service/doc/windows.md

 $ c:\dev\soss\install>cd ..\
 $ c:\dev\soss\install>soss <yaml-config-file>
 ```
-## Note for UTF8 encodig problem in ROSIDL
+## Note about UTF-8 encoding problem in ROSIDL

 If you are linking against ROS2 Dashing Diademata you could have troubles running `soss-ros2-test`.
-The default encoding in Windows is not UTF8 and Python by default use Windows encoding.
+The default encoding in Windows is not UTF-8 and Python by default uses Windows encoding.
 At the moment you can ignore this test or change function `parse_message_file` in `Lib\site-packages\rosidl_adapter\parser.py` from:

 ```
 def parse_message_file(pkg_name, interface_filename):